Kanishk00551/HeartDiseasePrediction/README.md

 ## 🎯 Project Objective

 Develop a binary classification model to predict heart disease using various clinical features.
-**Success Metric**: Achieve at least **95% accuracy** during the proof of concept phase.
+**Success Metric**: Achieve at least **90% accuracy** during the proof of concept phase.

 ---

-## 🧠 Technologies & Skills Used

-🧠 Technologies & Libraries Used
+## 🧠 Technologies & Libraries Used

-Programming Language: Python – the de facto language for machine learning and data science due to its simplicity and extensive ecosystem.
+* **Programming Language**: `Python` – the de facto language for machine learning and data science due to its simplicity and extensive ecosystem.

-Libraries & Tools:

-NumPy
+* **Libraries & Tools**:

+  * **NumPy**
     Fundamental for numerical operations.
 Used for array handling, broadcasting, and efficient mathematical computations that form the backbone of matrix operations in ML models.

-Pandas
+  * **Pandas**
     Ideal for structured data manipulation.
-It provides powerful data structures like DataFrame, allowing for data wrangling, cleaning, feature engineering, and exploration.
+It provides powerful data structures like `DataFrame`, allowing for data wrangling, cleaning, feature engineering, and exploration.

-Matplotlib & Seaborn
+  * **Matplotlib & Seaborn**
     For creating insightful and publication-quality visualizations.
 Seaborn builds on Matplotlib and offers built-in support for statistical plots, correlation matrices, categorical plots, etc.

-Scikit-learn (sklearn)
+  * **Scikit-learn (sklearn)**
     The core library used for building and evaluating machine learning models.
 It supports:

-A variety of models (Logistic Regression, SVM, Decision Trees, Random Forest, etc.)
+    * A variety of models (Logistic Regression, SVM, Decision Trees, Random Forest, etc.)

-Model selection tools like train_test_split, cross_val_score
+    * **Model selection tools** like `train_test_split`, `cross_val_score`

-Hyperparameter tuning using GridSearchCV and RandomizedSearchCV to systematically search the best parameters
+    * **Hyperparameter tuning** using `GridSearchCV` and `RandomizedSearchCV` to systematically search the best parameters

-Pipeline support for combining preprocessing and modeling into a clean, efficient workflow
+    * **Pipeline** support for combining preprocessing and modeling into a clean, efficient workflow

-Metrics like accuracy, precision, recall, F1-score, and ROC-AUC for in-depth model evaluation
+    * **Metrics** like accuracy, precision, recall, F1-score, and ROC-AUC for in-depth model evaluation

-Pickle / Joblib
+  * **Pickle / Joblib**
     For model serialization – used to save and load trained models efficiently for deployment and reuse.
-* **Concepts**:

-  * Exploratory Data Analysis (EDA)
-  * Feature engineering and selection
-  * Classification algorithms (Logistic Regression, Random Forest, etc.)
-  * Cross-validation and performance evaluation (confusion matrix, accuracy, precision, recall, F1-score)

  ---

 ## 📊 Features Description